 Whether you have only a few hours or a few days to spend in Pokhara, we can help you to get the most out of your stay.

 3 Sisters Adventure Trekking offers the only location for outdoor climbing in and around Pokhara.
-Challenging climbs on the perfectly equipped 3 Sisters rockand a magnificent view of Phewa lake await you.
+Challenging climbs on the perfectly equipped and a magnificient view of Phewa lake await you.
 Please, note that only experienced climbers are allowed at this location.
-Bookings can be made through the Empowering Women of Nepal (EWN) office only.
+Booking can be made through the Empowering Women of Nepal (EWN) office .

 Soar freely with the birds over the picturesque Pokhara valley or to the foothills of the Annapurnas.
 September to April is considered to be the best period for paragliding.

 Nepal’s rivers rank high in the world for white-water rafting and Pokhara is ideally situated for raft trips along its rivers.
 You can go for one or more days.

 Join one of our specialized guides to discover and view Pokhara’s rich birdlife.